-As the saying goes, “hate is not the opposite of love.”
+As Elie Wiesel says, “hate is not the opposite of love.”
 Deep-seated emotion is still involved with hate.
 Indifference is the holy grail because indifference is basically not giving a sh*t either way.
 It’s being healthily emotionless.
-Indifference is not about wishing someone well or ill – it’s running out of f*cks to give.
+Indifference is not about wishing someone well or ill – it’s about no longer giving a sh*t.

 Doesn’t THAT sound nice?